JoshOBrien/exiftoolr/README.md

 #> [57] "TimeSincePowerOn"        "BurstMode"               "SequenceNumber"          "ContrastMode"
 ```

-You'll notice there are a lot of columns!
-You can choose the exact
+As you can see, there are a lot of columns!
+To extract only those
-tags you want to extract using the `tags` argument:
+tags that are actually needed, use the `tags` argument:

 ```r